 And while it might not seem so, this model is incredibly lightweight and comfortable.
 The padding does not cause your ears to squish uncomfortably.
 The amount of noise cancellation it provides is also worth raving about.
 On the downside, the overall construction can feel kinda flimsy but you can always reach out to customer service if you’re not completely satisfied with the product.

-Looking for studio headphones under $100?
+Looking for affordable studio headphones?
 Check out my full list.

 8. Avantree ANC031